-In the 1850s, the convent of Sant'Ambrogio already had a track record.
-During the Inquisition, the convent's founder, Firrao, was stripped of her abbess title for encouraging other nuns to worship her as a false idol.
-Mistress of Novices Maria Luisa took over Firrao's role; she arranged nightly rendezvous with other nuns, just as Firrao had done.
+In the 1850s, the founder of the convent of Sant'Ambrogio, Firrao, was stripped of her abbess title for encouraging other nuns to worship her as a false idol.
+Mistress of Novices Maria Luisa overtook Firrao's role, and, just as her predecessor, she arranged nightly rendezvous with her novices.

 One nun confessed, "[Maria Luisa] asked me to lie in a certain position, with my legs raised, while she 'entwined' herself with me... she then made movements and a sound such as I cannot express in words, as she instructed me to position myself so that I could receive her bodily fluids into me.”

-Maria Agnese not only had an affair with her confessor, but she also engaged in a threesome with her confessor and another nun.
+Firrao not only had an affair with her confessor, but she also engaged in a three-way tryst with her confessor and another nun.
 She performed false miracles and had two abortions when she became pregnant by clerical officials.

-In fact, crafty Maria Luisa managed to con the confessor into bed using forged letters from the Virgin Mary.
+In fact, Maria Luisa managed to con the confessor into bed using forged letters from the Virgin Mary.
 Maria Luisa asked a novice, Maria Francesca, to write the holy letters because of her beautiful handwriting, and soon everyone in the convent was following the "holy orders"—including the confessor who jumped into bed with Maria Luisa.

 The Confessor Claimed Their Acts Were Spiritual Rather Than Lustful